Dental Insurance in Texas: How to Choose a Plan That Actually Covers What You Need

 What Are Waiting Periods and Why Do They Matter?

-Many Texas plans impose waiting periods on basic and major services — six months before a filling is covered, 12 months before a crown.
+Many Texas plans impose waiting periods on basic and major services—six months before a filling is covered, 12 months before a crown.
 Preventive care almost always has no waiting period.
 If you know you need major work soon, a plan with a long waiting period means you pay the full cost yourself.

-Some plans, especially through independent brokers, offer reduced or waived waiting periods.
+Important: Some plans, especially through independent brokers, offer reduced or waived waiting periods.
 Ask about this specifically before you commit.
+If you need major work soon, this single detail can save you hundreds of dollars.

 The network is one of the most practical parts of choosing a plan, and it often gets ignored until someone receives a bill they were not expecting.
+Before you enroll, look up whether your current dentist is in the plan’s network, then call the office directly to confirm.
+Directories are not always current.
+The Texas Department of Insurance offers a carrier verification tool and consumer guidance on evaluating dental plan networks.

 What Should Families in Texas Look for in a Dental Plan?